 If your answer is “yes,” the below list offers a few things you’ll want to address from the get-go.
 While hardly exhaustive (and because Facebook’s platform and its privacy terms are always changing), you’ll want to go to Facebook’s Privacy page to learn more about how to adjust the settings to each of the below items.

 - Public Search: This setting determines whether someone can search for your child by name in Facebook’s search window.

-- Your own Settings: As a parent, you’ll want to be sure your settings are as restrictive as you believe they should be with regard to your children.
-For example, many parents post pictures of their children on their profiles and do so “publicly” without being aware they’re doing so.
-Likewise, Facebook’s rules on the “profile picture” and cover “banner” are ALWAYS public.
+- Your own Settings: As a parent, you’ll want to be sure your settings are as restrictive as you believe they should be.
+For example, many parents post pictures of their children on their profiles and do so publicly without being aware they’re doing so.
+Likewise, Facebook’s rules on the profile picture and cover banner are ALWAYS public.
 If you wish to exclude photos of your children from appearing online, then you’ll also want to avoid posting their pictures in these areas.